milindchavan12/Angular/README.md

 ![img text](https://pbs.twimg.com/media/DiA1748X4AILZzC.jpg)

 ## Interface
 Interface is specification identifying a releated set of properties and Methods.
 A Class commits to supporting the specification by implementing the Interface.
-Interfaces are development time only, as they are not supported on ES5
+Interfaces are development time on#3ly, as they are not supported on ES5

+## Services and Dependency Injection
+Service is the class with focused purpose with featues :
+ - independent from any perticular component.
+ - provides shared data or logic across components.
+ - Encapsulate the external interactionns.